bitovi/academy/README.md

-# university
+# Academy

 Everything we know about frontend, backend, and design consulting and management.
-Go to https://bitovi.github.io/university/ to learn what we know.
+Go to https://bitovi.github.io/academy/ to learn what we know.

 ## Developing